Swiss stocks - Factors to watch on Aug 8

 ECONOMY

-* The Swiss unemployment rate rose to a non-seasonally adjusted 3 percent in July from 2.9 percent in the previous month, the State Secretariat for Economic Affairs said on Thursday.
+* The Swiss unemployment rate was unchanged from the previous month at a non-seasonally adjusted 2.9 percent in July, the State Secretariat for Economic Affairs said on Friday.